State College, Pennsylvania: Utilities

 Electricity in State College is provided by West Penn Power, a subsidiary of FirstEnergy.
 Natural gas service in the borough is provided by Columbia Gas of Pennsylvania, a division of NiSource.
 The State College Borough Water Authority provides water service to State College and Patton, Ferguson, college, Harris, and Benner townships.
 Sewer service in State College is provided by the University Area Joint Authority.
 Trash and recycling collection is provided by the borough's Public Works department.

 Health care

-Mount Nittany Medical Center, which has 260 beds and offers emergency, medical, surgical, diagnostic, and community services, is located in State College.
+Healthcare providers for the area include Mount Nittany Health, Geisinger, and Penn State Health.
+Mount Nittany Medical Center is a 260-bed hospital with an emergency department.
+Penn Highlands State College opened in 2024.
+Geisinger Healthplex State College is Geisinger's largest multi-specialty clinic.
+The primary ambulance service for State College is Centre Lifelink EMS, although Mount Nittany and Penn State both offer EMS as well.

 Notable people

 The following individuals were born and/or raised in State College: